 - Drivers are versioned and it is possible to rollback to older versions

 - A specific driver can have multiple implementations depending on network element vendor, model and firmware

 - Each driver has a definition with the required parameters that the driver needs in order to execute

 - Each execution is logged as a transaction

 - Drivers are programmatically written in a script language

 - The output can be formatted using XSLT

-Since driver are using a common scripting language it is possible to programmatically write conditions based on the communication with the network element.
-Typical drivers for a fixed broadband network would be VLAN related operations like adding, removing or adding VLANs or enabling/disabling ports.
+Since drivers are using a common scripting language it is possible to programmatically write conditions based on the communication with the network element.
+Typical drivers for a fixed broadband network would be VLAN related operations like adding, removing, or adding VLANs or enabling/disabling ports.
 Other typical drivers could be to add service profiles to ports or fetching signal values.

-To summarize the capability of Network Interface Controller it is a highly configurable module for making it easier to create support for different network elements and incorporate that support into your fulfillment and assurance business processes.
+To summarize the capability of Resource Controller it is a highly configurable module for making it easier to create support for different network elements and incorporate that support into your fulfillment and assurance business processes.